apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google will soon let you resize Android's Live Captions feature**
+**Ars Live: How profitable is Starlink?
+We dig into the details of satellite Internet.**

-You can read more about it [here](https://www.androidauthority.com/resize-live-captions-on-android-3447092/).
+You can read more about it [here](https://arstechnica.com/space/2024/05/ars-live-caleb-henry-joins-us-to-discuss-the-profitability-of-starlink/).

 ## Requirements
 - Python 3.8